Supervisory Guidance on Model Risk Man ...

 The implementation of a risk culture needs to be integrated into business decisions.
 This is sometimes difficult as all stakeholders, including a firm’s customers and shareholders, may need to be involved in supporting these changes.

 The tone at the top is not always supported by consistent actions that demonstrate proper alignment between the proposed changes and the subsequent actions.
 The differences in these aspects pose challenges for organizations seeking to establish consistent expectations across the institution.

 Risk culture influences an organization’s performance and competitiveness, while changes in business objectives and strategies often have a bearing on the risk culture.
 There is, therefore, an interaction between the two concepts.

 The financial behavior of families and firms has also undergone drastic changes.
-For instance, family propensity to save has decreased.
-Families today tend to invest more in financial instruments inside or outside their home countries, while firms are adopting new forms of financing, by acting directly on the capital markets.
+For instance, families’ propensity to save has decreased.
+Families today tend to invest more in financial instruments inside or outside their home countries.
+Firms, on the other hand, are adopting new forms of financing, by acting directly on the capital markets.

-In some cases, culture in the financial institutions has demonstrated the ability to integrate organizations’ know-how and new market opportunities.
-For example, the entry of banks into the insurance business was difficult, because of limited experience with sophisticated products.
+In some cases, the culture in financial institutions has demonstrated the ability to integrate organizations’ know-how and new market opportunities.
+For example, the entry of banks into the insurance business was difficult, because of their limited experience with sophisticated products.